Symposium Theatrum was supported using public funding by Slovak Arts Council.

 What´s the role of fine art in nowadays society?
 Does a modern artist still have a say in modern person´s life and what media is best suited for communication of the artist with a viewer?
 Symposium Pictum aims to make a room for a current generation of creative artists who can, by visual language of their own, react to questions posed by today´s society.
 An international group of five fine artists with various professional and personal backgrounds will create artistic works reflecting the topic of the festival within two weeks in Stará Ľubovňa.
 The pieces of art will be presented at an exhibition as a part of the main programme of UM UM festival.
 Symposium Pictum is led by Martin Jakubčo from Stará Ľubovňa whose goal is to build bridges between specific world of fine art and public in the given cultural-historical perspective.

 Why sound instead of silence?
 How to record sounds so that they are able to talk to us and express their thoughts?
 Symposium Musicum wants to explore the ways of narration through sound.
 Sound that creates performance, language, installation.
 Symposium Musicum aims to define a creative attitude to sound media, from body and voice to musical instruments and computer, in a way where technical and aesthetic knowledge is capable of dialogue with performing art, environment, society and memory.
 The international group of artists will live together for two weeks in Stará Ľubovňa.
 Music laboratory results will be concerts, scenic music and sound design for new city audiowalk´s records.
-Symposium Musicum is led by Elia Moretti, an Italian musician and composer who is able to join different perspectives in a universal sound poetry.
+Symposium Musicum is led by Elia Moretti, an Italian musician and composer who develops a specific research in the relationship between the languages of movement and sound.
+His research activities focus on ethnomusicology and cultural anthropology through an ecological perception of sound.